michael-ortiz/aws-on-call-notifier/README.md

-# 📣 On-Call-Notifier 💌
+# 🔔 On-Call Notifier 📩

-## Summary Intruduction
+## Summary Introduction

-On-Call-Notifier is a small project will remind employees when thier [On-Call](https://en.wikipedia.org/wiki/On-call) shift starts through email or text messages (SMS).
-The project is completely serverless (no need to manage or provision servers) and is hosted in AWS.
-The project uses CDK for Infrastructure as Code (IaC) and Clean Arquitecture pattern for the processing lambda using TypeScript with Node.js.
+On-Call-Notifier is a small project will remind employees when their [On-Call](https://en.wikipedia.org/wiki/On-call) shift starts through email or text messages (SMS).
+This project is completely serverless (no need to manage or provision servers) and is hosted in AWS.
+We use AWS [CDK](https://aws.amazon.com/cdk/) to create the cloud infrastructure, and make use of [Clean Arquitecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) software design principles for the lambda code.

 ## 🏗 The Arquitecture